Back to all posts

 Simple at-home care like regular stretching, using a foam roller, and applying heat can also extend the benefits of your massage.
 By pairing professional bodywork with these supportive habits, you create a powerful, holistic strategy for keeping your back pain at bay for good.

-Common Myths About Massage for Back Pain
+Debunking Myths About Massage for Back Pain

 When you’re dealing with lower back pain, you’ll try almost anything for relief.
 But a lot of misinformation floats around about massage therapy, and believing it can keep you from getting the results you want.
 Let’s clear up a few common myths so you can approach your treatment with confidence and get the most out of every session.

-Myth: It Has to Hurt to Work
+Myth: It Has to Hurt to Be Effective

 Many of us have heard the phrase “no pain, no gain,” but it doesn’t apply to massage therapy.
 The idea that a massage must be painful to be effective is one of the biggest misconceptions out there.
 While a deep tissue or Ashiatsu massage involves firm pressure that can feel intense, it should never be outright painful.
 Your body’s natural reaction to pain is to tense up, which is the exact opposite of what we want.
 True therapeutic work happens when your muscles can relax.
 Always communicate with your therapist; if the pressure is too much, let them know.
 A skilled therapist can adjust their technique to work deeply without causing you to grit your teeth.